lee-yu-xuan/SC1015_Project/README.md

 * Random Forest

 ## Conclusion
-* Indictators of Heart Disease can be used to detect Diabetes.
+* Indicators of Heart Disease can be used to detect Diabetes.
 * However, it should not be solely relied on to detect Diabetes.
 * A Diabetes Detection test can use these variables to help detect but it should be used hand in hand with other variables
 * BMI had the highest accuracy in detecting Diabetes, followed by Age Catergory and Difficulty Walking